tytydraco/yessleep/out/Does_anyone_here_know_a_connection_between_demonology_and_a_painting_called_My_Last_Red_Cradle.md

 Every doctor’s visit would begin with a review of my family history.
 No migraines on my dad’s side, and my mother deserted the both of us when I was a toddler.
 Left in the middle of the night, no note.
 According to my father, she was never very forthcoming about her medical history, either.

-We both assume I inherited this curse from her.
+We both assumed I inherited this curse from her.

 No scan of my brain ever revealed deformity or dysfunction.
 The pain was not an atypical seizure.
 As far as western medicine could tell, I was healthy as a horse.
 Psychiatrists blamed subconscious trauma from abandonment, but it’s not like antidepressants lessened the pain, either.

 I’ve learned to live with it.
 Even weather bad dates through it.

 I’d never been to a museum before today - Dad always made it seem incredibly dull.
-A waste of time for people that had nothing better to be doing.
+A waste of time for people that had nothing better to do.
 The one time my school went on a field trip to a local museum, Dad forbade me from going; weird in retrospect, but at the age of nine, I was just happy to miss a day of school.

 Today, my boyfriend insisted we go, and I simply didn’t have the energy to argue.
 I figured Dad would say I couldn't go, and that would be that.